jonrodness/StockWatcher/README.md

-# Ssdasdas tockWatcher here is a change for Jon's commit
+# Ssdasdas tockWatcher here is a change for Jon R's commit